Christian Fashion Week: Growth

 The event attracted over 10,000 online viewers and, according to the organization's Facebook page, led to a retail edition of the show in Atlanta during the 2014 International Christian Retail Show, held by the Christian Booksellers Association (CBA) in partnership with Christians In Fashion.
 In 2015, the fashion event was covered by the New York Times.
 At the time, Christian Fashion Week issued a statement saying that 2015 would be its last season.

 Return

-In 2024, after a 8 year hiatus and change in ownership, an event using the same name and branding as Christian Fashion Week returned, in Martinsburg, West Virginia.
-The new ownership includes Miss Uganda 1997, Lilian McClung and one of the founders, Mayra Brignoni.
+In 2024, after an eight-year hiatus and change in ownership, an event using the same name and branding as Christian Fashion Week returned, in Martinsburg, West Virginia.
+The new ownership includes Miss Uganda 1997, Lilian McClung and one of the founders, Mayra Gomez.